Ranil Jayawardena: Parliamentary career

 In January 2018, Jayawardena was made Parliamentary Private Secretary to the ministerial team at the Department for Work and Pensions.
-In September 2018, he was made Parliamentary Private Secretary to the Ministry of Justice.
-He resigned from this post on 15 November 2018 in protest at the government's proposed Brexit deal.
+He was made Parliamentary Private Secretary to the Ministry of Justice in September 2018, but resigned from this post in November 2018 in protest at the government's proposed Brexit deal.

 In March 2019, Jayawardena was one of 21 MPs who voted against the teaching of LGBT-inclusive relationship and sex education in English schools.
 He explained his vote as supporting parents' rights to choose their children's education.

 Jayawardena supported Boris Johnson in the 2019 leadership election.
 In the same year, he was appointed as a Vice Chairman of the Conservative Party.

-He was re-elected in the 2019 general election with 35,280 votes, a very similar number of votes to 2015 and 2017, but with reduced majority of 20,211 (34.1%) votes.
-He was appointed Deputy Chairman of the Conservative Party in 2020.
+At the 2019 general election, Jayawardena was again re-elected with a decreased vote share of 59.5% and a decreased majority of 20,211.

+In May 2020, he was appointed Deputy Chairman of the Conservative Party.
 In May 2020, he was appointed as Minister for International Trade, at the Department for International Trade, by Boris Johnson following the resignation of Conor Burns.

 In November 2020, the Basingstoke Gazette reported that Jayawardena earned £40,000 in share options from eight days consulting for PepTcell, a pharmaceuticals company and £1,400 plus free travel from Great Western Railway.

 In September 2022, he was appointed as Secretary of State for Environment, Food and Rural Affairs by Prime Minister Liz Truss.
-Jayawardena is considered a close ally of Truss, and was one her earliest supporters during the 2019 leadership election.
+Jayawardena is considered a close ally of Truss, and was one her earliest supporters during the 2022 leadership election.
 Farmers Weekly noted at the time that he was "relatively unknown" in agriculture and had no direct experience.
-He was sworn-in as a member of the Privy Council on 13 September 2022 following his appointment.
+He was sworn in as a member of the Privy Council on 13 September 2022 following his appointment.

+In the 2024 general election, Jayawardena lost his seat when Liberal Democrat Alex Brewer overturned Jayawardena's 20,211 majority to win the seat by 634 votes.

+Jayawardena was knighted in the 2025 New Year Honours for "political and public service".

 Personal life

 Jayawardena lives in Bramley, Hampshire.
 He has been married to Alison (née Roberts), a solicitor, since 2011.
 The couple have two daughters and a son.
-His wife works part-time as a Senior Researcher for his parliamentary office.
-He is a Christian and occasionally goes to church.
+His wife worked part-time as a senior researcher for his parliamentary office.
+He is a Christian.